wpmccormack/e1039-analysis/AnaRealDst/README.md

 and produce basic histograms and ntuple.

 1. source setup.sh
-1. cd work
+1. cmake-this
-1. cmake-e1039-ana
+1. make-this
-1. make install
+1. cd macro
-1. root -b -q '../macro/Fun4RealDst.C(202)'
+1. root -b -q 'Fun4RealDst.C(202)'
 1. display h1_ele_H1T.png &

 Here are some tips:

 - You need execute "source setup.sh" every time you open a new terminal.
-- You need execute "make install" every time you modify any file in "src/".
+- You need execute "make-this" every time you modify any file in "src/".
+- You need execute "cmake-this" every time you add/delete any file in "src/".
 - You can execute the macro at any directory.

 ## Advanced Usage